Elmwood School (Ottawa): Notable alumnae

 Many Elmwood students have gone on to have remarkable careers and successful lives.
 Canada's first female Senator, Cairine Wilson, attended the school and was Head Girl in her final year.
 The school's Wilson House is named in her honour.
 Canadian television broadcaster Catherine Clark, daughter of the Right Honourable Joe Clark, also attended Elmwood.
-Poet Elizabeth Smart, author of the prose poem 'By Grand Central Station I Sat Down and Wept', attended Elmwood from 1922–1929.
-Children's television writer, Mary MacKay-Smith attended Elmwood in the mid-1960s and was Head of Nightingale House.
-MacKay-Smith has written for many children's television series including Caillou and Polka Dot Door.
-Gemini Award-winning Canadian screenwriter Tassie Cameron spent her formative years at Elmwood.
-She is currently a writer and co-executive producer on the hit CBS/CTV television series Rookie Blue.
+Gemini Award-winning Canadian screenwriter Tassie Cameron spent her formative years at Elmwood and was a writer and co-executive producer on the hit CBS/CTV television series Rookie Blue.
 Tassie and her sister Amy created the 2009 CBC television series Wild Roses.
 Mimi Lee, an American chemist, served as First Lady of Maryland from 1977 to 1979.

 Over the years, Elmwood has admitted boys in its early years program, many of which attend Ashbury College in high school.
 Actor Hume Cronyn, Adrian Harewood (host of Ottawa's afternoon program All In A Day), and entrepreneur Ben Barry are all examples of such 'Old Boys' of Elmwood.